DiscordUnity/DiscordUnity/README.md

 # DiscordUnity
 A DiscordAPI made for Unity and only usable for Unity.
 It contains special features to make it all work.
+This library only works below unity version 5.4!

 ### INSTALLATION
 - Open the UnityProject where you want DiscordUnity.